 NIH-Hosted Workshops on Embedded PCT (ePCT) Topics

-Recordings and materials from full-day workshops hosted by the NIH Health Care Systems Research Collaboratory in partnership with ePCT thought leaders and stakeholders
+Recordings and materials from full-day workshops hosted by the NIH Health Care Systems Research Collaboratory in conjunction with its Steering Committee meetings

 May 2, 2019: Design and Analysis of Embedded Pragmatic Clinical Trials